-- Metrics: Simply put, what outcomes is the customer hoping to achieve with your solution?
+- Metrics: Understand the key performance indicators or outcomes the prospect hopes to achieve with your solution.

 The MEDDIC Sales process can be used for businesses of all sizes in any industry to better qualify prospects.
 However, this sales methodology is particularly effective for streamlining complex B2B sales calls and can be applied to the enterprise sales process.
 The MEDDIC Sales process is usually used for closing deals with extended sales cycles, as well as higher than average order values and account sizes.

 This B2B sales methodology advocates pitching to prospects with higher intent to buy, eliminating unqualified leads from the sales funnel, ultimately resulting in higher closing rates.
 A MEDDIC score is typically used to evaluate the level of qualification of a prospect based on the six elements of this framework.
 Lower MEDDIC scores will result in a prospect being disqualified from the sales process.

 Our MEDDIC Sales template guides your sales representatives through each stage of this six-step methodology, providing an easy-to-follow framework for qualifying prospects.
 This sales template will equip your sales team with all the information they’ll need to close complex B2B deals, all within one mobile-friendly and interactive document.